dpletzke/secret-santa/README.md

 3. Setup mailgun's DNS records with your hosting platform.
 4. Create `.env` using `.example.env` as a guide.
 5. Create `.participants.js` using `.example.participants.js` as a guide.
+6. Run `node santaAssignmentGenerator.js`to generate the csv file with Santa Assignments.
+  6a.
+Don't read this to keep the assignments secret from yourself!
-6. Push to deployment with a service like Heroku.
+7. Push to deployment with a service like Heroku.
-7. Send link to your friends!
+8. Send link to your friends!

 ## Future Work